Questions to ask when you are diagnosed

-After the surgery your care will switch from a urologist to the oncologist.
+After the surgery your care will switch from a urologist to an oncologist.
 Your urologist should give you a referral for an oncologist.
-There are two types of oncologists; Medical Oncologists (chemotherapy) and Radiation Oncologists (radiation therapy).
+There are two types of oncologists: Medical Oncologists (chemotherapy) and Radiation Oncologists (radiation therapy).
 You will have a follow-up appointment with the urologist but for the most part, the rest of your care is with the oncologist.

-Make sure you have lots of music, reading, movies, etc to do during treatment.
+Make sure you have a lot of music, reading, movies, etc to do during treatment.
 You will be extremely bored if you don’t.

 Get into the habit of weighing yourself and taking your temperature every day.
 Keep a log of both numbers.

 Drink AT LEAST 8 full glasses of water per day.
 Drinking a gallon of water helps flush the chemotherapy drugs from your system, minimizing the more toxic side effects.
 This also helps prevent kidney failure by keeping the chemicals from building up in your kidneys and bladder.
 If you are not urinating at least once per hour, you are not drinking enough water.
 If you suffer from diarrhea or vomiting, add gatorade and pedialyte as well.
 This helps restore your electrolytes.